amaximov/Shapes-API/documentation/data-model.md

 - Sometimes while adding a video, you realize you don't actually want that song in the database.
 - Delete the song's row from the `song` table.
 An `ON DELETE CASCADE` is set up on foreign keys that point to the `song` table, so rows in other tables that reference the deleted `song_id` will be deleted, too.

+**Multi-song Videos**

+- Sometimes a single `video_id` will contain multiple songs.
+- In these (rare) cases, add the duplicate `video_id` to each song, then manually create entries for each song in the `multisong_vid` table.
+- The `multisong_vid` table is to distinguish cases like these from duplicate songs in the database.

 ---

 ### Crawl YouTube Metadata